 Premium Rate or Monthly Rate

-– The monthly premium due during a plan year, as agreed upon by the parties.
+– The monthly premium due during a Plan Year, as agreed upon by the parties.

 Primary Care Provider (PCP)

 – The following types of health care providers or organizations are considered Primary Care Providers: a California licensed doctor of medicine or osteopathy who is a general or family practitioner, internist, obstetrician-gynecologist, nurse practitioner, physicians’ assistant, or Health Center and who has a contract with the Contractor to assume the primary responsibility for providing initial and primary medical care to enrollees.